-DCIS can be eliminated with mastectomy, but this is considered unnecessary in the majority of cases for a condition that is not life threatening and might not progress to invasive cancer.
+DCIS can be eliminated with mastectomy, but this is considered overtreatment in many cases for a condition that is not life threatening and might not progress to invasive cancer.
 In fact, women who are treated for DCIS with mastectomy of the affected breast remain at ongoing risk of a recurrence of DCIS in the opposite breast.
 This is primarily because the risk factors that lead to the development of DCIS are for the most part still in place.

 No radiation treatment following surgery to remove DCIS

 Numerous studies have reported that relapse rates are considerably higher if radiation treatment is omitted.
 For example, one study reported that the rate of DCIS recurrence during the first 10 years after lumpectomy was 36% for women treated with surgery alone and 18% for women who received surgery plus radiation treatment.
 Another study found that the addition of radiation treatment to surgery for DCIS reduced the risk of any type of local recurrence by 48% during the first 15 years after diagnosis.
 Still another study reported that more than one fifth of cases of DCIS recurrence or progression to invasive breast cancer could be prevented if all women with DCIS who have breast conserving surgery also undergo radiation treatment.

 Close or positive surgical margins